-Listed as a wetland of international importance protected under the Ramsar Treaty.
-In the Ambracian Gulf, about 280 species of birds have been recorded in its seven main lagoons.
+Listed as a wetland of international importance and protected under the Ramsar Treaty, the Ambracian Gulf attracts about 280 species of birds in its seven main lagoons.

 The naval battle of Actium

-Preveza is heaven for seafood lovers.
-Grilled sardines, grey and red mullet, and shrimps are typical delicious local fare but it is the preserved roe of the grey mullet that takes pride of place.
+Preveza is heaven for seafood lovers: Grilled sardines and shrimps are typical delicious local fare but it is the preserved roe of the grey mullet that takes pride of place.
 Called the caviar of the Ambracian Gulf by the locals, the roe is salted, dried and coated with beeswax.
 It is then usually sliced thinly and served with crusty bread and ouzo.
-Truly divine.